 If you choose to try CBD, medical professionals offer these suggestions:

 - Talk it over with your doctor (also your pharmacist, and the senior staff at a state-licensed cannabis dispensary if your state has legalized medical marijuana) before you do.
 Ask about the potential interactions between CBD and other drugs or supplements you’re taking.
-Ask if they can recommend a product.

 - Begin with a low dose, and work up slowly to the recommended therapeutic dose.